nceccarelli/REU-Drone-Swarm-Optimization/README.md

     </tr>
 </table>

 In the picture on the left, users are representad as green, yellow, and red dots, in order of increasing density.
 Blue dots represent UAVs with the lighter blue circles around each UAV being the coverage they can provide.
-The large polygon is the specified coveage polygon.

 This project has been tested using Python 3.7 on Mac OS X Version 10.14.5 and Ubuntu 18.04.